mazerunner619/TodoReactApp/README.md

-#the app was created using class based components ( not by react hooks )
+# the app was created using class based components ( not functional components )

 # Getting Started with Create React App